 A “Big Picture” View

 Because environmental issues are always also social issues, understanding them requires knowledge of natural and human social systems, and how they interact.
 Hiram’s Environmental Studies major and minor are specially designed to help students integrate the diverse knowledge and skills necessary for understanding and addressing complex socio-environmental problems.

-The core of the program includes training in:
+The program includes training in:

 - natural systems